Learn How To Make Iced Coffee At Home: An Easy And Delicious Recipe

 The primary way to avoid weak iced coffee is to brew your hot coffee with more strength.
 A tighter coffee-to-water ratio of 1:12 will give you room for ice to melt.
 Another method is to make coffee ice cubes that will cool your drink without diluting the flavor.

-Can you put hot coffee on ice?
+Can you put hot coffee directly on ice?

-We do not recommend putting hot coffee on ice without letting it cool to at least room temperature—the heat will immediately melt the ice and water down your drink to taste weak and oxidized.
+You shouldn’t put hot coffee on ice without letting it cool to at least room temperature—the heat will immediately melt the ice and water down your drink to taste weak and oxidized.
 But gradually cooling a stronger hot coffee over ice does produce tasty results.

 Can I put coffee in the fridge to make iced coffee?